Business resilience services for UK organisations

 Downtime in a healthcare environment carries risks beyond the financial.
 We help healthcare providers protect patient records, maintain clinical system availability, and meet NHS and CQC requirements for business continuity, so that an IT incident never becomes a patient safety issue.

-Local authorities deliver services that communities depend on, and disruption has consequences that extend well beyond IT.
-We help local government organisations build tested recovery capabilities, protect citizen data, and maintain operational continuity under the scrutiny that public sector incidents invariably attract.
+Local authorities deliver services that communities depend on, and disruption has consequences well beyond IT.
+We help local government organisations build tested recovery capability, protect citizen data, and maintain operational continuity under the scrutiny that public sector incidents invariably attract.

 Our business resilience partners